-While the social reintegration of prisoners, both un-sentenced and sentenced is important (Rule 6 EPR) the social reintegration of foreign offenders poses particular challenges.
+While the social reintegration of prisoners, both un-sentenced and sentenced is important (Rule 6 European Prison Rules) the social reintegration of foreign offenders poses particular challenges.
 Foreign prisoners who will return to their home countries after release may require different forms of preparation than foreign offenders who will remain in the state after release.
 To assist their social reintegration in foreign countries the preparation for release should therefore be tailored as far as possible to enable the foreign offenders to reintegrate into society in the particular state they will return to upon release.
-This is dealt with in Rule 36.1, which is primarily addressed to prison authorities.
-Consular representatives should also provide assistance in this regard (Rules 26.4 and 38.1).
+This is dealt with in Rule 36, which is primarily addressed to prison authorities.
+Consular representatives should also provide assistance in this regard (Rules 26.1c and 38.2).
+Probation agencies and social services also have a valuable role to play in this regard.